 When will I receive my housing assignment?

 You will most likely receive your housing assignment one to two weeks before your departure.
-However, in some cases you may not receive your housing assignment until you arrive in Scotland for orientation.
+However, in some cases you may not receive your housing assignment until you arrive in Ireland for orientation.
 Your program advisor will notify you of your housing assignment via e-mail when it is released by the university.

 Please keep in mind that while IFSA-Butler guarantees housing, we cannot guarantee your preferences.

 Do I have to pay a housing deposit?